 Of course you can also attach the bot to a group chat, so a whole team can be informed.

-Find the information on how to set it up in their Github repository.
+Find the information on how to set it up in their Github repository based on the integration you need.
 You basically setup the bot in your Telegram chat and add service hooks to your individual project repositories in Gitlab.
-The bot will help you through the whole process.
+The bot will guide you through the whole process.